aditiyaninda02/aditiyaninda02/README.md

 ---
 ## 👩🏻‍💻 About Me
 📊 4+ years experience in data analytics and reporting.
+🎓 Awardee Rakamin Academy Digital Leaders Scholarship (Data Science).
 📈 Strong foundation in mathematics & statistics with a focus on data-driven decision making.
 🧪 Experience in real-time analytics and performance monitoring.
 🛠 Proficient in Python, SQL, Google Sheets, Power BI, and Looker Studio.
 📉 Skilled in transforming raw data into clear insights and actionable recommendations.
 🎯 Interested in real-time analytics, experimentation, and performance analysis.

 ---